 Care Capacity Demand Management

-What Is Care Capacity Demand Management (CCDM)?
+What is Care Capacity Demand Management (CCDM)?

-Why was this developed?
+Why was CCDM developed?

 What does it involve?

-The CCDM Programme has three main elements:
+The CCDM Programme has four main components: